Sofoklis1/Founders-Map-Quest/README.md

 ## Extras

-* Searches and detects which columns contain valid (numeric) coordinates for both latitude and longitude and generates options in lists.
-Note: If a single value from column fails to validate then exclude whole column from option.
+* Searches and detects which columns contain valid (numeric) coordinates for both latitude and longitude and generates options in lists. <br>Note: If a single value from column fails to validate then exclude whole column from option.
 * Order table by visible/hidden markers
 * Marker bounce when hover on button